Frédéric

 of universal knowledge and experience.

-Other projects, such as Readings from Signs
+projects, such as Readings from Signs Observed in Oranges

-Observed in Oranges (1988), serve as visionary records of
+(1988), serve as visionary records of divination.

-For Frédéric Bruly Bouabré,
+For Frédéric Bruly Bouabré, his drawings

-or concealedsigns, divine thoughts, dreams, myths, the
+divine thoughts, dreams, myths, the sciences, traditionsand

-sciences, traditionsand he views his role as an artist
+he views his role as an artist as a redemptive calling.
+He has

-are recognized as artists, our duty is to organize into a society,
+duty is to organize into a society, and in such a way to create

-and in such a way to create a framework for discussion and exchange
+a framework for discussion and exchange among those who acquire

-among those who acquire and those who create.
-From that could
+and those who create.
+From that could arise a felicitous world

 source: